“This I say then, Walk in the Spirit, and ye shall not fulfill the lust of the flesh.” (Gal. 5:16)

 “So then faith cometh by hearing, and hearing by the word of God.”
 (Rom.
 10:17)

-It is our belief that the Scriptures we read shall create in us the spiritual hearing to have faith to repent of all sin, receive forgiveness, crucify the flesh, reject worldliness, resist the devil, pick ourselves up, turn around, and walk in the Spirit to do the will of God.
+It is our belief that the Scriptures we have read and the Scriptures we shall read will create in us the spiritual hearing to have faith to repent of all sin, receive forgiveness, crucify the flesh, reject worldliness, resist the devil, pick ourselves up, turn around, and walk in the Spirit to do the will of God.

 “For a just man falleth seven times, and riseth up again: but the wicked shall fall into mischief.”
 (Prov.
 24:16)